Analyze the performance of your API Endpoints

 In particular, this guide focuses on the following fields in the pipe_stats_rt Service Data Source:

-• pipe_name (String): Pipe name as returned in Pipes API ("query_api" in the event it is a Query API request).
+• pipe_name (String): Pipe name as returned in Pipes API.

 • duration (Float): the duration in seconds of each specific request.